devilishclover/imagetomusic/README.md

 This will generate an MP3 file named `output.mp3` based on the pixel data of `example_image.png`.
 The mod is .5 so the notes will be half the normal length

+### Notes
 I recomend using a very low mod value for large images as the processing time might be high.
+Images around 640x640 will take around a minute and a half to generate with the default note lenght.